 Justice Raymond Ehrlich Award, Florida Coastal School of Law

 WJCT Public Broadcasting/National Philanthropy Day

-He has been recognized by publications such as Best Lawyers in America (Woodward & White) and Leading Florida Personal Injury Attorneys (American Research Corporation), Florida Trend’s Legal Elite (2004–2013) and Florida Super Lawyers (2007–2013).
 Mr. Hogan has been given the Highest Peer Review Rating (AV Preeminent) by Martindale-Hubbell, a significant rating accomplishment — a testament to the fact that a lawyer’s peers rank him or her at the highest level of professional excellence.
+He has also been recognized by publications such as Best Lawyers in America (Woodward & White) and Leading Florida Personal Injury Attorneys (American Research Corporation), Florida Trend’s Legal Elite (2004–2017) and Florida Super Lawyers (2007–2018).